 However, the CPU you choose will not have nearly as big of an impact on your in-game performance as will your video card.
 Rather, when choosing a processor for your gaming computer, you want to choose one that will not hinder the performance of your video card.

-It’s important to note that all of the Tier 2 CPUs will handle any game just fine and will not hinder even the most powerful of video cards.
-Even the Tier 3 CPUs are very viable options and will not create a bottleneck in the majority of situations.
+It’s important to note that all of the CPUs in this price range will handle any game just fine and will not hinder even the most powerful of video cards.
+Even the processors below $300 that are listed below are very viable options and will not create a bottleneck in the majority of situations.

-So, then why choose a Tier 1 CPU if you can save money and go with a Tier 2 or Tier 3 CPU?
+So, then why choose one of these processors if you can save money and go with a sub-$300 CPU?

-Well, Tier 1 CPUs offer better overall processor performance.
+Well, mostly because these CPUs offer better overall processor performance.
 While they may not offer more in-game performance, they will provide better performance outside of gaming.
-So, if you’re looking to do more than just game and high processing power is important to you, then these Tier 1 CPUs are a good choice.
+So, if you’re looking to do more than just game and high processing power is important to you, then the processors listed below are a good choice.

 Therefore, if you have less to spend on your gaming computer, you can choose one of these CPUs to help you allocate more to your video card–which will ultimately give you better in-game performance.

-All-in-all, these CPUs aren’t the best processors are the market, but they are affordable and will get the job done for anyone looking to build an entry-level gaming computer.
+All-in-all, these CPUs aren’t the top processors on the market, but they are affordable, powerful for the price, and will get the job done for anyone looking to build a mid-range (or even better) gaming computer.

 They won’t offer the best performance, but if you’re just looking to build a system that will at least play most games on lower settings, then they will easily accomplish that.